Knowledge-based strategies to help prevent babies becoming infected by group B strep (or other harmful microorganisms!) before birth:

 external vaginal irritation

 These symptoms may be mistaken for a yeast infection and treated incorrectly.
-Please click here for medical abstracts on GBS vaginitis.
+Read studies about Vaginitis & GBS HERE.
 3) Avoid unnecessary invasive procedures – Invasive procedures may push GBS closer to your baby where GBS is able to cross intact membranes.
 Knowing how far you are dilated does not accurately predict when your baby will be born.
 Vaginal or perineal ultrasounds are less invasive options for internal exams although may not be readily available in all health care settings.

 Video testimonials by providers as to why they avoid stripping membranes can be viewed on GBSI’s YouTube channel.